Adding sleepers to your garden

 Pilot through the first fixing holes then move the timber into position, so it’s butted up against your second timber length.

 Sleepers are best constructed on a firm and level surface such as soil, grass, decking or concrete, however, you should still use a spirit level to ensure the surface is as level as possible.
-Depending on your project, you may wish to use sand, cement or offcuts to level things out.
+Depending on your project, you may wish to use sand, cement or timber offcuts to level things out.
 For retaining walls and steps, it’s also worth using a string line to check your levelling.

 When you have butted your timber joins together, you’ll want to pilot through the first holes again, so the bit penetrates partway into the next length.